-Policy/Process Name Content Summary Group Code of Conduct Emphasizes transparency with all stakeholders, particularly customers.
-Highlights commitments to clear, honest, and transparent service, requiring employees to fully understand services and commercial conditions to ensure accurate customer communication regarding rentals and ancillary products/services.
+Policy/Process Name 5 Content Summary Initiative Description Group Code of Conduct Customer Experience Days (CX Days) Strengthens customer-centric culture through branch immersions, webinars, workshops, customer service listening sessions. commercial conditions to ensure accurate customer communication regarding rentals and ancillary products/services.
 Mandates distribution and training on the Code of Conduct.
+Local NPS Champions Dedicated advocates for customer satisfaction in each country, responsible for steering customer journey, reporting performance, and acting as point of contact for customer satisfaction matters.
 Contractual documents Detailed breakdowns of rental costs, including base rates, taxes, fees, and optional extras, are clearly presented to customers at the time of booking, in their rental agreement and invoice.
 Insurance Options We offer a variety of insurance coverage options to suit different customer needs and budgets.
 Explanations of each option, including coverage details, exclusions, and associated costs, are provided both online and at the rental counter.
 We also encourage customers to ask questions and seek clarification to ensure they understand the insurance coverage they are selecting.
+Accuracy Checks (Terms & Conditions, FAQs) Rigorous review of customer-facing content (rental agreements, invoices, website content promotional materials) to ensure accuracy and up-to-date information.
+Includes simplifying complex information, explaining technical terms, and legal review.
+Proactive enhancement FAQs based on customer feedback.
 Fuel Policies Our fuel policies are clearly outlined in our rental agreement and on our website.
 We offer different fuel options, such as prepaid fuel or returning the vehicle with a full tank.
-Customers are informed of the chosen fuel option at the time of booking and are provided with instructions on how to refuel the vehicle if necessary.
-Damage Policies Our damage policies, including procedures for reporting damage, liability for repairs, and excess charges, are clearly explained in our rental agreement and on our website.
-We provide customers with information on how to document any damage that occurs during the rental and the steps involved in the claims process.
-Vehicle Inspection A thorough inspection of the vehicle's condition is conducted at the start and end of each rental.
+Customers are informed of Social Media Monitoring Monitors online conversations to identify and manage misinformation risks.
+Utilizes advance social listening tools (currently Ipsos Synthesio / before Radarly). the chosen fuel option at the time of booking and are provided with instructions on how to refuel the vehicle if necessary.
+Continuous Damage Policies Our damage policies, including procedures for reporting damage, liability for repairs, and excess charges, are clearly explained in our rental agreement and on our website.
+We provide customers with information on how to document any damage that occurs during the rental and the steps (Customer Feedback, Online Reviews) Regular review of customer feedback from various channels, monitoring online reviews (Google, Trustpilot, and social media), and implementing changes based on insights ga involved in the claims process.
+Goldcar Customer Implemented post-acquisition to align Goldcar's information and service with EMG star Vehicle Inspection A thorough inspection of the vehicle's condition is conducted at the start and end of each rental.
 Any existing damage is documented and shared with the customer to avoid disputes.
 We also provide customers with the opportunity to purchase additional damage waivers for added peace of mind.
+Satisfaction Improvement Program Focuses on enhancing processes and practices based on NPS surveys, with emphasis on sales agents.
+The primary goal was to improve Goldcar's customer satisfaction, with a spec focus on enhancing information transparency.